-The Graduate School of Economics at Keio University offers four joint master's degree programs.
+The Graduate School of Economics at Keio University offers four Dual Master's Degree Programs.
 These programs are designed to train students to gain multiple analytical perspectives as well as the necessary skills and abilities to conduct interdisciplinary research.

-These joint degree programs allow students to earn a master's degree in economics and a second degree in another discipline in two to three years.
+These Dual Degree Programs allow students to earn a master's degree in economics and a second degree in another discipline in two to three years.
 These programs can broaden students' opportunities in research as well as expand their career options in diverse directions such as toward civil service or education.

 In addition to a Master of Arts in Economics, a Master of Arts in any one of the following areas of study is awarded: Philosophy; History; Literature; Japanese Language Education; and Library and Information Science.